dbeley/rymscraper/README.md

 Some scripts are included in the examples folder.

-- get_album_infos.py : extract informations about one or several albums by name or url
+- get_album_infos.py : extract informations about one or several albums by name or url in a csv file.
-- get_artist_infos.py : extract informations about one or several artists by name or url
+- get_artist_infos.py : extract informations about one or several artists by name or url in a csv file.
-- get_chart.py : extract albums information appearing in a chart by name, year or url
+- get_chart.py : extract albums information appearing in a chart by name, year or url in a csv file.
-- get_discography.py : extract the discography of one or several artists by name or url
+- get_discography.py : extract the discography of one or several artists by name or url in a csv file.

 ### Usage